fredgibbs/fredgibbs.github.io/courses/idea-of-nature/index.md

 Nature is often understood as space outside of human influence.
 Yet while there might be objective laws of nature that we can discover, the very idea of nature itself is a fascinating window onto cultural values.
 This course explores the idea of nature in America.
 We examine spiritual, romantic, industrial, recreational, philosophical, and environmental views of nature (among others) and how these have played off each other over the last 400+ years.

 ## Student Learning Outcomes
-- Summarize key points from different kinds of readings about nature
+- Summarize key ideas about nature from different kinds of readings.
-- Describe how American attitudes towards nature have shifted over time and what precipated those changes.
+- Describe how American attitudes towards nature have shifted over time and what precipitated those changes.
-- Analyze how different conceptions of nature are at work in different kinds of writing about the natural world.
+- Explain how words like "nature" act as valuable windows onto culture.
 - Articulate how landscapes of all kinds mediates our relationship to the past, present, and future.
+- Analyze how different conceptions of nature inform different kinds of discourse.

 ## Readings & Assignments